Skip to main content

 Dignity of risk is the right to live life in a way someone chooses, even with risk.
 It recognizes that daily life is uncertain and that taking normal risks can lead to positive outcomes in quality of life, health and well-being.

-Why is Dignity of Risk important to older adults?
+Why is the Dignity of Risk approach to care important to older adults?

-Most older adults want to keep their independence and make their own choices instead of being “kept safe”.
-Even if they are living with frailty (an age-related condition that makes it harder to recover from illness) or dementia, older adults should be supported to live on their terms as much as possible.
+Most older adults (65+) want to keep their independence and make their own (or be involved in) choices instead of being “kept safe.”
+When living with frailty or dementia, older adults should be supported to live in ways that reflect what matters most to them as much as possible.

 Barriers to Dignity of Risk